-New Faculty FLC – This cohort-based group will include first-year faculty and be facilitated by the Faculty Professional Development Fellow.
-The group will meet twice a month.
-One meeting a month will include information and resources orienting faculty to college policies, procedures, and resources.
-During the second monthly meeting faculty will work collaboratively to identify and carry out projects related to issues pertinent to faculty who are new to the institution.
+New Faculty FLC: This FLC includes faculty in their first year at MCLA.
+The group meets twice a month.
+Meetings include presentations of information and resources related to college policies, procedures, and resources.
+Faculty also work collaboratively to identify and carry out projects related to issues pertinent to those who are new to the institution.

-Faculty in their sixth year or later interested in serving as a mentor should contact the CTL by September 20th, 2019 and include a brief statement of their desired mentoring area and relevant qualifications.
-Mentor responsibilities are described below.
+Faculty in their sixth year or later interested in serving as a mentor should contact the CTL and include a brief statement of their desired mentoring area and relevant qualifications.

 The teaching and learning speaker series consists of two invited speakers, one in the fall and a second in the spring.
 Speakers are scholars and educators with expertise in current issues in higher education, established and emerging best-instructional practices, and evidence-based approaches to supporting student learning and engagement.